magento/devdocs/guides/v2.0/howdoi/checkout/checkout_customize.md

 <h2> What's in this topic</h2>

 This topic contains the basic information about how to customize the view of an existing checkout step.
-In the Magento application, checkout is implemented using UI components, so step customization means changing the .js implementation or template for a component, adding or disabling a component.
+In the Magento application, checkout is implemented using UI components, so you can customize each step in the process by changing the JavaScript implementation or template for a component, adding a component or disabling a component.

 * TOC
 {:toc}